Law Enforcement Pre-Academy

 The Pre-Academy is a 2-day orientation course designed to help students determine

 if they are prepared for the Law Enforcement Academy.
-This course is mandatory for
+Completion of this course is

-students planning on attending the Full-time Law Enforcement Academy and must complete
+mandatory for students planning on attending the Full-time Law Enforcement Academy.

-it in full.
-Students will participate in Academy activities such as class lectures,
+Students will participate in Academy activities such as class lectures, note taking,

-note taking, written tests, physical fitness exercises, military drill and ceremony,
+written tests, physical fitness exercises, military drill and ceremony, all of which

-all of which are designed to simulate the daily challenges and requirements recruits
+are designed to simulate the daily challenges and requirements recruits must face

-must face while attending the Law Enforcement Academy.
-Students will also participate
+while attending the Law Enforcement Academy.
+Students will also participate in a series

-in a series of self-assessment exercises that will help students assess their individual
+of self-assessment exercises that will help students assess their individual

+emotional,

-emotional, mental, and physical readiness prior to entering the Academy.
-The Pre-Academy
+mental, and physical readiness prior to entering the Academy.
+The Pre-Academy is presented

 Pre-Academy Family Orientation is scheduled on the first day of Pre-Academy from 8am

-to attend.
+Valley Campus.
 The Family Orientation is designed to help understand the rigors,

-demands

-and challenges that the Academy Recruit will be facing while attending the Law Enforcement
+demands and challenges that the Academy Recruit will be facing while attending the

-You should be prepared to complete the following physical fitness requirements during
+Student's attending Pre-Academy will be required to complete the following physical